gigobyte/HLTV/README.md

 #### getStreams

-Parses all streams present on the front page of HLTV (1 request + 1 request per stream if `loadLinks` is enabled)
+Parses all streams present on the front page of HLTV (1 request + 1 request per stream if `loadLinks` is true)

 |  Option   |  Type   | Default Value |                                      Description                                      |
 | :-------: | :-----: | :-----------: | :-----------------------------------------------------------------------------------: |